 These files are created when you make a snapshot of a running machine.
 When the device is powered down, the AVHD(x) and VHD(x) files will merge.

-- AES-128 (default for version 17.4 and earlier): a block cipher adopted as an encryption standard by the U.S. government, extensively analyzed and used worldwide
+- AES-128 (used on Backup Manager devices with version 17.4 and earlier): a block cipher adopted as an encryption standard by the U.S. government, extensively analyzed and used worldwide

 - 10 - BackupFP started

 - 51 - Backup Started

 - 101 - In Progress

 - 102 - Failed

 There is no way to avoid the cleaning process.
 Once the process has started, it cannot be stopped.